 Thankfully, video calls provide focus.
 The 'countdown' tool means that there is no chance of appointment times over-running, and helps people ensure they are concise and to the point.

-Most schools report that parental attendance increases when they use an online booking system combined with video calls.
+Most schools report that parental attendance at parents' evenings increases when they use an online booking system combined with video calls.